Finance books are COOL

 Most of America’s wealthy aren’t movie stars or NBA players but regular Joe’s and local business owners who just happen to live a frugal lifestyle.

 You can be a UAWs(under accumulator of wealth) or a person who spends a lot or a PAWs(prodigious accumulators of wealth) or a person who saves a lot.
 The data and the message is great.
-That’s hard to argue with but to me the book seemed like it was about five times longer than necessary.
+That’s hard to argue with.
+However, to me the book seemed like it was about five times longer than necessary.

 The authors use a ton of anecdotes and stories.
 They compare Doctor J to Doctor B then they compare Mrs. K to Mrs. G or whomever to basically say the same thing over and over.